the94air/empathy/README.md

 9. `webfontloader` for loading fonts.

 ## Contributing
 You can contribute and add your favorite components to the package by opening a new [issue](https://github.com/the94air/empathy/issues) with an example.
-If you found a bug, send a [pull request](https://github.com/the94air/empathy/pulls).
+If you found a bug, open an issue or send a [pull request](https://github.com/the94air/empathy/pulls).

 ## Project setup
 ```bash